 Our ranking of the nation's top online master's programs in health informatics provides the information you need to decide where to earn your advanced degree.

-What Can I Do With a Master's in Health Informatics?
+What You Can Do With a Master's in Health Informatics

 A master's in health informatics prepares graduates for jobs in management and administration.
 Many students pursue careers in health information management, information security, and consulting.
 Graduates interested in overseeing staff and implementing information management programs may obtain administrator positions in hospitals or private practice.
 Read below for a few career possibilities.